 This capital city, located on the island of New Paradise, is the largest city among the 30 inhabited islands in the Bahamas.
 About 70 percent of all residents of the Bahamas live in Nassau, making it the economic center of this country.
 Once a colony of Great Britain, the Bahamas gained full independence in 1973, but plenty of English influences can still be found in the culture, architecture, and everyday life.

-Five Best Things to do in Nassau, Bahamas on a Cruise
+Best Things to Do in Nassau, Bahamas on a Cruise

 Visit Atlantis For the Day